David Suchet: Early life and family

 Suchet's father was of Lithuanian-Jewish descent, the son of Izidor Suchedowitz, originally from Kretinga in the Pale of Settlement of the Russian Empire.
-At some point, the family name was recorded as "Schohet", a Yiddish word, from Hebrew shochet, defining the profession of kosher butcher.
+At some point, the family name was recorded as "Schohet", a Yiddish word, from Hebrew shohet, defining the profession of kosher butcher.
 Suchet's father changed his surname to Suchet while living in South Africa.
 David's mother was born in England and was Anglican.
 She was of Russian-Jewish descent on her father's side, and English Anglican on her mother's side.

 He was raised without religion, but became a practising Anglican in 1986, and was confirmed in 2006.

 Suchet and his brothers, John and Peter, attended Grenham House boarding school in Birchington-on-Sea, Kent.
 Then, after attending another independent school, Wellington School in Somerset, he took an interest in acting and joined the National Youth Theatre at the age of 16.
 He trained and graduated from the London Academy of Music and Dramatic Art, where he later became a vice president, retiring in 2018.

 Career

 Theatre

 Suchet began his acting career at the Gateway Theatre, Chester in 1969.
 He then appeared in many reps, including Worthing, Birmingham, Belgrade Theatre, Coventry, Liverpool Playhouse, and the Watermill Theatre.
 In 1973, he joined the Royal Shakespeare Company.
-In 1981–82, he played Bolingbroke in Richard II opposite Alan Howard.
+From 1981 to 1982, he played Bolingbroke in Richard II opposite Alan Howard.
 In 1993 he played "John" in the drama Oleanna at the Royal Court Theatre.
 It was directed by Harold Pinter, and co-starred Lia Williams as "Carol".

 He made his West End debut opposite Saskia Reeves in the Kempinski play Separation, at the Comedy Theatre in 1987.
-In 1996–97 he played opposite Dame Diana Rigg in the West End production of Who's Afraid of Virginia Woolf?.
+From 1996 to 1997 he played opposite Dame Diana Rigg in the West End production of Who's Afraid of Virginia Woolf?.
 He was featured as Salieri from 1998 to 2000 in the Broadway production Amadeus.
 In 2007, at the Chichester Festival Theatre, he played Cardinal Benelli in The Last Confession, about the death of Pope John Paul I. In 2014, he reprised the role of Benelli in the Australian tour of the play.

 He has been starring as Lady Bracknell in The Importance of Being Earnest by Oscar Wilde at the Vaudeville Theatre in London since June 2015 and on tour.
 In January 2022, Suchet had a three-week residency at the Harold Pinter Theatre performing Poirot and More, A Retrospective.